Frequently Asked Questions

 How long does it take for the eggs to hatch and the youngsters to fly?

 Year on year, the time span for the development of the eggs, hatching and fledging are surprisingly regular.
-You can download a PDF file showing the dates from 2015.
+You can download the dates from 2015.

 Do peregrines attack other raptors?